gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 ## To run the model deployment, from the command line (advanced)

- - Create notebook in a similar manner to the *To run the Notebook* section above, using a C5 or C7 machine
+ - Create notebook in a similar manner to the *To run the Notebook* section above, using a C5 or C7 machine, or use the one created from running that section
- - Open Jupyter notebook interface
+ - Open the Jupyter notebook interface by clicking the Jupyter symbol on the left-hand navigation bar
- - Open terminal
+ - Open a terminal under the `New` dropdown menu and choosing `Terminal`
  - Enter command `bash`
- - Clone this repo, which is public: `git clone https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML`
+ - Since when the notebook was created, this repo was cloned, you do not need to clone it again [1]
  - Enter command `apt-get update`
  - Install Maven: `apt install maven` (this also installs Java; answer yes to `Do you want to continue?
 [Y/n]` by pressing Enter)
  - You can see the versions with `mvn --version`, `java -version`, or other usual diagnostics like `which java`